ampproject/amphtml/ads/imagead.md

 to specify the slots being fetched.
 See the examples above for details.

 The ad server should return a json object containing a record for each slot in the request.
-The record contains three fields:
+For a mustache template, the record format is defined by your template.
+For the fallback simple template, the record contains three fields:

 * src - string to go into the source parameter of the image to be displayed.
 This can be a web reference (in which case it must be `https:` or a `data:` URI including the base64-encoded image.
-* target - URL to which the user is to be directed
+* href - URL to which the user is to be directed when he clicks on the ad
 * info - A string with additional info about the ad that was served, to be sent to analytics

 Here is an example response, assuming two slots named simply 1 and 2: